Chronology

 Just completed this bass in August of 2020: I am very satisfied with the new model.
 Originally, I had sketched the shape I wanted a bass to have, and later, I decided on the features I wanted in a bass.
 The result, years later, is my personal design.

 I am especially pleased with this instrument, as it is my first five-string double bass as well as my first instrument with a removable neck.
-There are other choices possible, but eventually, I strung it “C-E-A-D-G,” which, of course, eliminates the need for an extension.
-It is a 5/8-size bass, with a D-neck and a 40″ scale.
+There are other choices possible, but eventually, I strung it “B-E-A-D-G,” which, of course, eliminates the need for an extension.
+Ultimately, it is what I would call a 5/8-size bass, with a D-neck and a 40″ scale.
 The bass produces good sound, well balanced across all five strings.

 Handmade 5-string Double Bass with removable neck for safe and easy travel.